Robust registration of medical images in the presence of spatially-varying noise: Introduction

 \section{Introduction}

-Accurate registration and alignment of two images has been a challenging problem in a wide variety of applications such as medical image processing \cite{sotiras2013deformable}, remote sensing \cite{brooks1998multi} and computer vision \cite{lucas1981iterative}.
+Accurate registration and alignment of two images has been a challenging problem in a wide variety of applications such as medical image processing \cite{sotiras2013deformable,feng2016liver}, remote sensing \cite{brooks1998multi}, biology \cite{wang2015fully,wang2014robust,matsuda2018accurate}, and computer vision \cite{lucas1981iterative,wang2017augmented}.
 Particularly, registration of the medical images has been widely used in tumor localization and targeting \cite{brock2006feasibility}, organ growth studies \cite{thompson2000growth} and brain atlas reconstruction \cite{vemuri2003image}.
-The registration algorithms can be categorized in two general classes \cite{oliveira2014medical}.
-One is based on the intensity of images.
-In these approaches, a similarity measure is defined two quantify the similarity of both floating (or moving) and reference (or target) images.
-Then an optimization process identifies the optimal map of the floating image with highest similarity to the reference image.
+Overall, the registration algorithms can be categorized into two classes \cite{oliveira2014medical}.
+One class is concerned with the registration based on the intensity of the images.
+In this approach, a similarity measure is defined to quantify the similarity of both floating (or moving) and reference (or target) images.
+Then an optimization process identifies an optimal map for the floating image to achieve the highest similarity to the reference image.
 In the second class of registration algorithms, a set of features such as landmarks \cite{johnson2002consistent}, histogram of intensity \cite{ghanbari2012automatic} or responses to Gabor \cite{shen2002hammer} and Alpha stable filters \cite{liao2010feature, abbasi2011mmro} are first extracted from both floating and reference images.
 Then two images are aligned through the mapping of these features.

-Similarity measure between two images is a crucial component of intensity-based image registration.
-A wide variety of measures such as sum-of-squared-differences (SSD), correlation coefficient (CC) or mutual information (MI) \cite{wells1996multi, maes1997multimodality} or have been used in the registration process.
-However, these measures are not robust to spatially varying intensity noise.
-Bias field noise that is often present in the magnetic resonance (MR) images are one example of the spatially varying noise \cite{studholme2006deformation}.
+A similarity measure between two images is a crucial component of the intensity-based image registration.
+A wide variety of measures such as sum-of-squared-differences (SSD), correlation coefficient (CC) or mutual information (MI) \cite{wells1996multi, maes1997multimodality, guyader2018groupwise} have been used in the registration process.
+However, none of these measures are robust against the spatially varying intensity distortion.
+The bias field noise is one of the common instances of the spatially varying distortion \cite{studholme2006deformation} and is often present in magnetic resonance (MR) or retina images.
+Therefore the traditional registration algorithms may easily fail for the MR or retina images when these images are distorted.